PromptECO/clariform/README.md

 1. Validate the syntax of a Clarity contract file.
 2. Fix confusing indentation and dangling close-parens.
+3. Normalize whitespace and decorative tokens.
+4. Expand record shorthands.
-3. Custom formatting of the output code.
+5. Custom formatting of the output code.

 Coming soon: Github action!